ruboon-dej/lab1-itcs355/README.md

 unpinned transitive packages.
 **DVC remote access:** Raw data is versioned in a private Azure Blob Storage container (`itcs355` on account `itcs3556688022`) and requires Azure credentials with
 `Storage Blob Data Reader` access to pull via `dvc pull`.
-This is **not required to reproduce the graded metric** — `make reproduce` regenerates the raw dataset deterministically from the fixed seedvia `scripts/make_dataset.py`, with no dependency on DVC or cloud access.
+This is **not required to reproduce the graded metric** — `make reproduce` regenerates the raw dataset deterministically from the fixed seed via `scripts/make_dataset.py`, with no dependency on DVC or cloud access.

 ---